 Many environmental positions are grounded in facts.
 But these facts emanate from different sources, and different kinds of truth claims.
-The EcoTypes Science axis considers the relative role of alternative claims to truth vs. those of mainstream science.
+The EcoTypes Science axis considers the relative role of heterodox (alternative) claims to truth vs. those of orthodox (mainstream) science.

 - When it comes to environmental issues, in many cases mainstream science is only one source of truth among others.